cdot/Squirrel/README.md

 In the past browsers have often been highlighted as the source of security problems.
 As a result, modern browsers are very well designed and, if used properly, offer a very secure environment in which to run software.

-Squirrel doesn't know your password, nor is it possible to extract from your stored data.
+Squirrel doesn't store your password, nor does it transmit your password over the internet.
+Is it extremely difficult to extract your password from your stored data.
 If you forget your password, no-one can help you, so don't forget it.

-The safest thing is to write it on a piece of paper, and store that somewhere safe (such as a safety deposit box at the bank.)
-Nor does it transmit your password over the internet.
+## Some tips on passwords

+The algorithm Squirrel uses to store data is very secure, and the only known way to crack it in finite time is to guess your password.
+So:
+- make your passwords hard to guess
+"Hard to guess for a computer" doesn't mean the same thing as "hard to guess" for a human.
+Computers can rapidly test millions of passwords in an attempt to find yours.
+Things that can help computers do this are using things such as real words, people and place names, dates, telephone numbers - all be tested by password crackers.
+Some people seem to believe that substituting numbers or punctuation for letters - for example, using "0" in place of "O" or "$" in place of "S" - somehow makes their password more secure.
+If does, a tiny bit, but not enough for it to be a good idea.
+Hackers know how people think, so try not to think like a person when choosing a password.
+- avoid using real words, names, dates, telephone numbers
+- substituting numbers or punctuation for letters doesn't work very well Your master password needs to be as hard as possible for a computer to crack.
+Ideally you will choose a long string of random characters, though that might be too hard to remember.
+- A long string of random characters is best
+Despite what many IT departments tell you, writing down your password isn't a bad idea, just so long as you make sure that the physical security of what you have written is very strong.
+- writing down a very strong password may not be a bad idea

+Ultimately I'm not going to tell you my best password tips, because I'd be giving away my own secrets.
+But if you follow the tips above, you should be able to come up with something pretty good.

 ## Using Squirrel